saidk46/data-analyst-sai/README.md

 **Methodology:**
-1. Data Collection and Preparation: o	Load the Dataset: The dataset was sourced from the Vancouver city open data portal and stored in an Amazon S3 bucket named foodhousing-raw-sai. o	Data Cleaning: Using AWS Glue DataBrew, we performed profiling and cleaning to address missing values, correct data types, and remove duplicates.
+1. Data Collection and Preparation:
+• Load the Dataset: The dataset was sourced from the Vancouver city open data portal and stored in an Amazon S3 bucket named foodhousing-raw-sai.
+•	Data Cleaning: Using AWS Glue DataBrew, we performed profiling and cleaning to address missing values, correct data types, and remove duplicates.
 2. Descriptive Statistics:
-o	Calculate Summary Statistics: Key variables were summarized to include the total number of unresolved issues per area, comparing these with the total units in each geographic location.
+•	Calculate Summary Statistics: Key variables were summarized to include the total number of unresolved issues per area, comparing these with the total units in each geographic location.
 3. Data Visualization:
-o	Visual Representations: We created visualizations to illustrate findings, such as bar charts showing unresolved issues by area.
+•	Visual Representations: We created visualizations to illustrate findings, such as bar charts showing unresolved issues by area.
 4. Insights and Findings:
-o	Summarize Insights: We tracked the number of units operating with unresolved issues and compared this across different areas in Vancouver.
+•	Summarize Insights: We tracked the number of units operating with unresolved issues and compared this across different areas in Vancouver.
 This information helps city authorities take steps to improve the process of clearing issues or resolving building problems, providing better living conditions for residents.
 5. Recommendations:
-o	Actionable Steps: Based on our findings, we recommend targeted regulatory actions to address areas with high numbers of unresolved issues, ensuring quicker resolution and compliance with by-laws.
+•	Actionable Steps: Based on our findings, we recommend targeted regulatory actions to address areas with high numbers of unresolved issues, ensuring quicker resolution and compliance with by-laws.

 **Tools and Technologies:**
 •	Amazon S3: For storing raw and transformed data.